atherplanes/atherplanes-website/README.md

 ![](./IMG_2522)
 ## How to throw
 ### Throwing the plane corectly is very important.
 It dependes on witch plane
 If its a pink angel, you want to throw it lightly bending your rist back then moving your rist forward then lanching.
-But the stunt maker is built so you can throw it as hard as you like
+The stunt maker is built so you can throw it as hard as you like

 ## How to make pink angels